Christina Translates

 Problem

-Christina is a Japanese-to-English translator who lives in Tokyo, Japan, and wants a website to establish her online brand and increase clients.
+Christina is a Japanese-to-English translator who lives in Tokyo, Japan, and wants a portfolio website to establish her online brand and increase clients.

 Solution